OpenShiftDemos/demo-guide/docs/gcp-ipi.md

 ## Video

-This video demonstrates using the OpenShift Installer to provision the infrasturture and install OpenShift Container Platform onto Google Cloud.
+This video demonstrates using the OpenShift Installer to provision the infrastructure and install OpenShift Container Platform onto Google Cloud.

 <div class="video">
     <iframe